Useful Links untuk berkuliah di Italia:

 Scholarship Coverage: Full Scholarship

-"Invest Your Talent in Italy" initiated by The Ministry of Foreign Affairs and International Cooperation - Directorate General for the Promotion of the Country System, in collaboration with Uni-Italy, ICE Agency, with the support of Unioncamere and Confindustria.
+"Invest Your Talent in Italy" initiated by The Ministry of Foreign Affairs and International Cooperation - Directorate General for the Promotion of the Country System, in collaboration with Uni-Italia, ICE Agency, with the support of Unioncamere and Confindustria.
 The program aims to strengthen the internationalization of both enterprises and the Italian university system.
 What set this scholarship different from other programs is by offering integrated high academic education and training in the company.
 This scholarship is only available for Master and postgraduate programs.